flowxo/flowxo-sdk/README.md

 - If your service uses credentials, you'll simply be asked to complete the required fields e.g. API Key.
 - If you're using OAuth, a browser window will open asking you to authorize.

-Credentials are stored in an `auth.json` in the root of your service.
+Credentials are stored in an `credentials.json` in the root of your service.
 Of course, this file should **not** be committed to version control.
 The default `.gitignore` takes care of this.

 Creating Methods
 ================

+The [FlowXO Generator](https://github.com/flowxo/flowxo-generator) contains a generator to scaffold individual methods as well as entire services.
+Simply run `yo flowxo:method` and follow the steps to generate a new method.

+Methods are stored in the `methods` folder on the root of your service.
+Each method has it's own folder with the name being the `slug` of the method.
+Inside each method folder you'll see the following set of files:

 config.js
 ---------